solo-io/gloo/docs/content/guides/security/rate_limiting/crds/_index.md

 ---
 title: RateLimitConfigs (Enterprise)
-description: Powerful, reusable configuration for Gloo Enterprise's rate-limit service.
+description: Powerful, reusable configuration for Gloo Edge Enterprise's rate-limit service.
 weight: 20
 ---

 {{% notice note %}}
-Rate limit configuration via `RateLimitConfig` resources was introduced with **Gloo Enterprise**, release `v1.5.0-beta3`.
+Rate limit configuration via `RateLimitConfig` resources was introduced with **Gloo Edge Enterprise**, release `v1.5.0-beta3`.
 If you are using an earlier version, this feature will not be available.
 {{% /notice %}}

-As we saw in the [Envoy API guide]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy/" %}}), Gloo Enterprise exposes a fine-grained API that allows you to configure a vast number of rate limiting use cases.
+As we saw in the [Envoy API guide]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy/" %}}), Gloo Edge Enterprise exposes a fine-grained API that allows you to configure a vast number of rate limiting use cases.
 The two main objects that make up the API are:
 1. the [`descriptors`]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy//#descriptors" %}}),
   which configure the rate limit server and are defined on the global `Settings` resource, and